Robert Worth Bingham: Later career

 Using the bequest from Flagler, Bingham purchased the Courier-Journal and Times in 1918.
 He immediately clashed with long-time editor Henry Watterson, who soon retired.
 In the 1920s Bingham used the paper to push for farm cooperatives, improve education and support of the rural poor, and to challenge the state's Democratic Party bosses.
-In the latter endeavor he became an ally of U.S. Sen. J. C. W. Beckham, who had been governor in 1900-07.
+In the latter endeavor he became an ally of U.S. Sen. J. C. W. Beckham, who had been governor in 1900–07.
 Bingham himself was, earlier in his career, discouraged from running for mayor due to the likelihood of heavy opposition from the likes of Democratic party boss John Whallen, and had bitterly described the unfairness of machine tactics he witnessed used against other candidates.
 He was among reform-minded Democrats who successfully backed Republican Augustus E. Willson of Louisville for governor in 1907.

 Bingham married his third wife, Aleen Lithgow Hilliard, in 1924.

 US Ambassador to the United Kingdom

-A strong financial backer of Franklin D. Roosevelt, Bingham was awarded with ambassadorship to Great Britain in 1933, and took up his post in May.
+A strong financial backer of Franklin D. Roosevelt, Bingham was awarded the ambassadorship to Great Britain in 1933, and took up his post in May.
 As ambassador, Bingham pushed for stronger ties between the United States and Great Britain, and vocally opposed the rise of fascism and Nazism in the 1930s, a time when Roosevelt would not because of political concerns at home.
 On 7 November 1933 the Saudi-American Treaty was signed by Bingham on behalf of the United States and Hafiz Wahba on behalf of Saudi Arabia.
 Bingham was succeeded in the post by Joseph P. Kennedy.

-Other activities & death
+Other activities and death

 He was a member of the Society of the Cincinnati, Society of Colonial Wars and the Sons of the American Revolution.

 His daughter Henrietta Bingham was involved with the Bloomsbury Group, having affairs with the painter Dora Carrington and later with the sculptor Stephen Tomlin, who went on to marry Julia Strachey, niece of Lytton Strachey, the love of Carrington's life.

 Seriously ill, Bingham sailed back to the United States on November 19, 1937.
 He died a month later, on December 18, 1937, from Hodgkin's lymphoma, at Johns Hopkins Hospital, where he had been operated on a few days before his death; and was buried in Cave Hill Cemetery.

-His family continued to dominate Louisville media for another half-century, mostly through his son, Barry Bingham, Sr.
+His family continued to dominate Louisville media for another half-century, mostly through his son, Barry Bingham Sr.

 The SS Robert W. Bingham, a cargo ship in service from 1944 to 1959, was named for him.